usgs/water-fcpg-tools/README.rst

 FCPGtools is designed to work with Python 3.7, 3.8, and 3.9.

-To install, follow these three steps:
+To install, follow these three steps to create a `conda <https://docs.conda.io/`_ environment and run as a developer:

 1. Install the Anaconda Python Distribution or Miniconda
 ---------